 If you have a foster or rescue dog that gets into trouble, it is wise to contact Barbara Gislason immediately.
 As an experienced animal lawyer, Barbara can make sure you know and understand your rights and obligations and those of the rescue organization or foster entity.
 She can also help you address insurance concerns and take whatever action is necessary to avoid becoming a criminal defendant.
 If you have already been charged, she can help you achieve a desirable outcome.
 Give Barbara a call to understand your rights if the companion animal or pet in your care gets into trouble.

 Foster and rescue groups vary considerably with regard to contractual obligations, so it is wise to bring your contract and any amendments thereto with you when meeting with Barbara.
 Contract provisions may affect the subject of civil liability and civil fines if a dog bite or injury occurs.

-She helps rescue groups problem solve when an animal has been surrendered and the foster or rescue group's title or ownership of the pet or companion animal is challenged.
+She helps rescue groups problem-solve when an animal has been surrendered and the foster or rescue group’s title or ownership of the pet or companion animal is challenged.
 There can be institutional challenges at the time of surrender as to whether a dog is owned, co-owned, lost, or abandoned.
-Barbara helps rescue and foster groups keep or acquire legal rights to a dog or other animal that has been cruelly treated, neglected, or abandoned.
+Barbara helps rescue and foster groups keep or acquire legal rights to a dog or another animal that has been cruelly treated, neglected, or abandoned.
 Her efforts are pioneering.